 Freak Out: The Break the Haughty process somehow manages to make Dilandau even more fucked up.
-He spends several episodes freaking out in epic and continous ways.
+He spends several episodes freaking out in epic and continuous ways.

-Gender Bender: He's actually a girl named Celena Schezar that was mutated by Zaibach's fate alteration machines.
+Gender Bender: He's actually a girl named Selena Schezar that was mutated by Zaibach's fate alteration machines.

 Meaningful Name: The name "Dilandau" is a pretty clear nod to Durandal, the legendary sword tainted with a curse of insanity to prevent it from being wielded by the wrong hands.